 Skip to main contentIBM Quantum Documentation

-OpenQASM 3 and Qiskit
+OpenQASM 3 and the Qiskit SDK

-Qiskit provides some tools for converting between OpenQASM representations of quantum programs, and the QuantumCircuit class.
+The Qiskit SDK provides some tools for converting between OpenQASM representations of quantum programs, and the QuantumCircuit class.
 Note these tools are still in an exploratory phase of development and will continue to evolve as Qiskit’s support for dynamic circuit capabilities expressed by OpenQASM 3 increases.

 Note